 There is so much hype and confusion today concerning the topic of God's 'grace.'
 Some teach that it is unmerited pardon, some that it is forgiveness and some teach that it is mercy.
 Others teach that grace is some God given talent, gift or skill set.
+Still others teach that grace is superatural abilities or Jesus Himself.
 To many, grace is simply a short prayer to bless a meal.
 And a few believe and teach that the topic of God's grace encompasses all other biblical topics.
 Lately it seems that the term "grace" is being used to religiously refer to everything but the kitchen sink.
 And that doesn't bother me personally, but I believe that it will eventually cause considerable confusion to many.

 Contrary to recent popular opinion, grace is not the opposite of the law.
 The opposite of the law is lasciviousness or lawlessness, which is not want we want.
 However, the entire biblical admonition concerning law vs. grace is this: When under the inditement of the law, ALWAYS seek favor over any type of legal justification.

 If you sin or breach against God, demonstrate the desire to change or to make the breach good, (repent), ask for God's forgiveness and mercy, readily accept the favor that comes from you being His child, and don't try to justify your actions or behavior legally or otherwise.

 The same goes if you sin or breach against another person.
 Demonstrate your desire to make things right, ask for the person's forgiveness and mercy, seek and readily accept any favor that is offered over legal wrangling to justify what you did.

 Voluntary commitment to the New Covenant law of Love and subsequently good faith encompasses or includes voluntary commitment to the "ten commandments" codified by Moses.